-Synopsis Participants take the roles of several people in a company: a president, two managers, and many workers.
+Synopsis president, two managers, and many workers.
 After the initial briefing, no one may talk, but any one can send memos to certain other people.
 The president has a map of the maze.
 He or she cannot see what is happening on the real maze, cannot show the map to anyone, and can only send memos to the managers.
 The object of the activity is for the workers to cross the maze within a given time limit.
 Purpose To explore factors that empower workers in a traditional, hierarchical organization.
 Participants At least 13.
 (This gives you a president and two teams of five workers and a manager each.)
-Time 45 minutes (5 minutes for briefing, 25 minutes for the activity, and 15 minutes for debriefing) Supplies □ Maze □ Timers Flipchart (for keeping track of fines and for use during debriefing).
-Memo sheets of three different colors (one each for workers, managers, and the president).
-Each sheet has spaces for 50 characters to limit the length of the memos. $\Box$ Map of the maze showing the pattern.
+Time 45 minutes (5 minutes for briefing, 25 minutes for the activity, and 15 minutes for debriefing) Supplies □ Maze ☐ Timers ☐ Flipchart (for keeping track of fines and for use during debriefing). ☐ Memo sheets of three different colors (one each for workers, managers, and the president).
+Each sheet has spaces for 50 characters to limit the length of the memos. \square Map of the maze showing the pattern.